111 K Street NE

 TV white space is unused radio frequency spectrum, either buffer zones between channels or entirely unused channels.
 White space provides wireless Internet connection to anything with connection capability.
 Most importantly, white space coverage is nearly universal, blanketing a much larger area than broadband.
 The two maps below compare the coverage extent of TV white space to broadband, DSL, and fiber combined coverage in the United Sates.

 Infrastructure costs for white space are inexpensive compared to cable or fiber broadband.
 There’s no need for pricey underground installations.
 Rather, TV white space uses the same infrastructure as, predictably, a TV broadcast.
+One broadcast station can project broadband over a nine mile radius, even in rough terrains.
 Considering that 301.7 million or 94% of all Americans live in homes with a TV, such infrastructure would reliably deliver broadband almost anywhere.